le0nAg/le0nAg.github.io/_posts/2025-05-05-binary-search-and-sqli.md

 SQL injection are a particular subset of code injection vulnerabilities and like all code injection vulnerabilities it arises when the input of a program is not well sanitized and happens that it is intepreted as (injected) code.

-SQL injection are common in web applications
+SQL injection are common in web applications and allow an attacker to execute SQL code

 ## Blind SQLi: two approaches burpsuite vs scripting